raulniconico/Nuwa_framework/README.md

 # Nuwa_framework
 A deep learning framework powered by Zixing by using only numpy.

+**THIS PROJECT IS CLOSED, GET LATEST VERSION FROM https://github.com/raulniconico/Nuwa0.0.1**

 In the folder, you'll find:
 <br>
 <br>